Ensuring a Happy Christmas for pets and owners

 These tips from the team here at Knutsford Vets will help ensure you make Christmas safe for your pet and enjoyable for all, without a trip to the emergency vet.

-Emergency Vet Services
+- Emergency Vet Treatments

 If your pet encounters any of the dangers mentioned in this article, you’ll find all of the information you need about our emergency vet services here.

-Foods that we eat around this time of year might seem like a treat for your pet, but they have the potential to ruin Christmas with a trip to the emergency vet or worse.
+Foods that we eat around this time of year might seem like a treat for your pet,

 Human Foods